stefanprodan/istio-hpa/README.md

 Scaling based on traffic is not something new to Kubernetes, an ingress controllers such as NGINX can expose Prometheus metrics for HPA.
 The difference in using Istio is that you can autoscale backend services as well, apps that are accessible only from inside the mesh.
 I'm not a big fan of embedding code in Kubernetes yaml but the Zalando metrics adapter is flexible enough to allow this kind of custom autoscaling.

+If you have any suggestion on improving this guide please submit an issue or PR on GitHub at [stefanprodan/istio-hpa](https://github.com/stefanprodan/istio-hpa).
+Contributions are more than welcome!